juzihuang/cluster-vae/README.md

 ```
 Those steps works on my Ubuntu 16.04 station with 4 Nvidia 1080 GPUs

-2. Volatile GPU-Util problem: it might be all 0%, so you could have a try on using them seperately by:
+2. Volatile GPU-Util problem: it might be all 0%, so you could have a try on Celeb video using them seperately by:
 ```sh
 CUDA_VISIBLE_DEVICES=0 python3 test_sita_vae.py
 ```